gajankumar1016/TicTacToe/README.md

 WE:

-Did something original! - We googled and stack-overflowed enough to call it original...!
+Did something original!
+We googled and stack-overflowed enough to create this masterpiecel.
+We used graphic interface instead of text-based - that is something new from what we learned in CS125 MPs.

 Ensured that both partners have roles in the project! - check the above sentences of this document.